mnieber/mnieber.github.io/_posts/2023-01-16-compile-env-based-strategy-for-managing-environment-variables.md

 don't deal with this environment, but dev-ops people do.

 The role of the deploy environment to make a convincing case that it's possible to deploy the code to production.
-Ideally, when a dev-ops person looks at the deploy environment (and reads its documentation) then they can imagine how this could be deployed to production, and they shouldn't see any major obstacles.
-For example, the deploy environment should demonstate that all required product features can be executed without having any debugging tools installed.
-In case that the dev environment runs a development server, then this could be replaced by a minimally configured production server in the deploy environment.
-The dev-ops person can then imagine how this minimal configuration could be extended to suit the production requirements.
+Ideally, when a dev-ops person looks at the deploy environment (and reads its documentation) then they will be able to imagine how this could be deployed to production.
+Compare this to the situation where the dev-ops engineer has to start from the dev environment: that's far less ideal, because it burdens them with the task of first cleaning this environment from all its dev tooling.
+As another example, it will typically be the case that the dev environment runs a development server, which is replaced in the deploy environment by a minimally configured production server.
+This makes it easy for the dev-ops person to envision how this minimal configuration could be extended to suit the production requirements.

 ## The relation between the different environments